Connecticut State Forests - Seedling Letterbox Series Clues for Mohawk State Forest

 Mohawk State Forest -

-Mohawk State Forest consists of 3,703 acres in the towns of Goshen, Cornwall, and Litchfield.
-There are an additional 240 acres in Mohawk State Park.
+Mohawk State Forest consists of 3,703 acres (plus another 240 acres in Mohawk State Park) in the towns of Goshen, Cornwall, and Litchfield.
 Although no Mohawks lived in the vicinity, the forest name comes from the alleged practice of local Native Americans of lighting signal fires on the summit of the mountain to warn their tribes to the south of the approach of the dreaded Mohawks from the northwest.

 The woods we know today has only re-grown in the 20th Century.
 The State Forest was founded in 1921 from land donated by the White Memorial Foundation.
 In the 1930s, a CCC camp (Civilian Conservation Corps, President Roosevelt’s Depression era work program for young men) was operated in the forest.
 The camp was responsible for a large volume of work on the property, including construction of miles of roads that we still use today, planting of hundreds of acres of plantations, and creation of recreation areas, fire breaks and “fire holes” for forest fire control.